avc-adelaide/bellhoppe/ford.md

 BELLHOP is a beam/ray tracing model for predicting acoustic pressure fields in ocean environments.
 The model accounts for:

 - Sound speed profiles (SSPs) varying with depth and range
 - Ocean boundaries (surface and seafloor) with complex reflection properties
 - Acoustic sources and receiver arrays in arbitrary geometries
 - Both 2D (range-depth) and 3D (range-depth-azimuth) propagation modeling

 The core algorithms implement:
 - Geometric ray tracing
 - Gaussian beam superposition for smooth field predictions
 - Arrival time and amplitude calculations
 - Coherent and incoherent field summation

-## Key Components

-The BELLHOP system consists of several main modules:

-### Core Acoustic Engine
-- `bellhop.f90` - Main 2D acoustic propagation program
-- `bellhop3D.f90` - 3D acoustic propagation with azimuthal coupling
-- `influence.f90` / `influence3D.f90` - Field computation from ray/beam contributions

-### Physical Models
-- `sspMod.f90` - Sound speed profile handling and interpolation
-- `bdryMod.f90` / `bdry3DMod.f90` - Boundary condition modeling
-- `ReflectMod.f90` / `Reflect3DMod.f90` - Reflection coefficient calculations

-### Numerical Methods
-- `Step.f90` / `Step3DMod.f90` - Ray stepping algorithms with adaptive step control
-- `angleMod.f90` - Ray angle calculations and coordinate transformations
-- `ArrMod.f90` - Arrival management and caustic handling

-### Utilities
-- `ReadEnvironmentBell.f90` - Input file parsing and environment setup
-- `WriteRay.f90` - Output formatting for ray data
-- Mathematical support modules in `misc/`

 ## Usage